hm-lang/core/proposals/README.md

 someType := doSomething(int, namedNew: dbl) # int or dbl with 50-50 probability
 ```

+Note you could also return `oneOf(new x, new y)` in the above example,
+but there is no difference between that and `new oneOf(x, y)`, so the
+latter is more idiomatic.

 ## variable and function names

 Identifiers in hm-lang are very important.
 The capitalization (or lack thereof)